Mike Nesbitt: Political career

-Minister of Health (2024–present)
+Minister of Health (2024–2026)

 Appointment

 Nesbitt succeeded Robin Swann as Health Minister following his resignation on 28 May 2024.
 His appointment prompted a resignation from the UUP after Antrim and Newtownabbey Borough Councillor Paul Michael resigned citing Nesbitt's breach of the COVID-19 regulations during the pandemic in which he was involved in an extramarital affair as the reason.
 Nesbitt called being health minister "the political honour" of his life but also the "ultimate political challenge of my life."

 Tenure

-2024

 On 29 May 2024, Nesbitt stated that he is not prepared to implement "catastrophic cuts" to services.
 He also vowed not to shirk hard or controversial decisions in the remaining three years of the Assembly mandate.
 He also visited L'Arche Village in Belfast and presented certificates at the Orchardville Society's annual awards at Titanic Belfast in his first engagements.
 Nesbitt said that he would be a champion for both patients and healthcare staff.

 Nesbitt welcomed the increase in the number of people supporting organ donation in Northern Ireland following the one year anniversary of the introduction of Dáithi's Law on 31 May 2024.

 On 3 June 2024, Nesbitt made his opening statement to the Northern Ireland Assembly as Health Minister.

 Nesbitt stressed the importance of being aware of the dangers of UV exposure on 5 June 2024.
 He visited Kirkinriola Primary School to take part in a Cancer Focus Northern Ireland Sun Scientist session.

 On 12 June 2024, Nesbitt said that the Health Inequalities Annual Report must be essential reading across all parts of public life in Northern Ireland, stating that health inequalities are 'a challenge to us all.'

 Nesbitt congratulated Health and Social Care staff honoured in the 2024 Birthday Honours list on 14 June 2024.
 He sent his "warmest congratulations to each and every person nominated."

 On 25 June 2024, Nesbitt welcomed the publication of final draft NICE guidance recommending use of the drugs Kaftrio, Orkambi and Symkevi for cystic fibrosis.

 Nesbitt praised local health trusts after Northern Ireland became the first region in the UK to have all its diagnostic imaging services accredited on 26 June 2024.

 On 28 June 2024, Nesbitt praised a family-run GP surgery for its commitment to the rural community in South Armagh.

 Nesbitt welcomed additional in-year funding for the Department of Health on 1 July 2024.
 However, he also said a "significant shortfall" remains in the department's budget.